Wonderful introduction to Flanders in all its variety

 - Day 4: Thursday 2 April

-- We leave the hotel on foot for a morning visit to Old St John’s Hospital.
+- We leave the hotel on foot for our morning visits, beginning with the Church of Our Lady, home since 1506 to Michelangelo’s Bruges Madonna and where the last Duke of Burgundy, Charles the Bold (d.1477), and his daughter Mary of Burgundy (d.1482), are buried in a pair of superb gilded bronze tombs.
+We shall then visit Old St John’s Hospital.
 Founded in the twelfth century, its medieval wards now house a fascinating collection narrating the hospital’s past as a centre of medical care.
 However, it is perhaps more famous as it also houses the Hans Memling Museum, devoted to the leading painter in late fifteenth century Bruges.
 German by birth, Memling (who died in 1494) spent most of his life in Bruges.
 He built up a prosperous business as he was one of the city’s largest taxpayers in 1480.
 His religious works are full of figures calmly pious in their spirituality such as in the St John Triptych.
 He was also a gifted portraitist, as seen in the Diptych of Marrten van Niewenhove, a type of half-length that may have been known to Italian artists such as Perugino and Giovanni Bellini.
 After our visit, the rest of the afternoon will be free for independent exploration.
 Our final group dinner will be in a local restaurant.

 - Day 5: Friday 3 April

 - On our last morning we visit the Basilica of the Holy Blood, originally built in the twelfth century as the chapel of the residence of the Count of Flanders.
 Our final visit will be to the unusual Jerusalem Church, built in the fifteenth century as a copy of the Church of the Holy Sepulchre in Jerusalem, commissioned by the wealthy Adornes family, who had come to Bruges in the thirteenth century from Genoa.
 After some free time for lunch (not included) we travel by coach to Lille, where we take the Eurostar to London.

 - Price: £1,775 per person